aryan1jaiswal/Real_Estate_Analysis/README.md

 - Hyderabad exhibits least variability, highlighting a more uniform market structure.

 ### 3. Outliers and High-Value Properties
 - Bangalore had the highest number of outlier transactions, with several properties exceeding ₹10 Crores.
-These are concentrated in premium zones like JP Nagar, Indiranagar, and Koramangala.
 - Chennai and Hyderabad had fewer such high-end outliers, suggesting relatively lower luxury density.

 ### 4. Price Trends by Area and Bedrooms